2025 Fair dates: August 7 - 10, 2025

 Animals not properly fitted for showing will be rejected.
 Dairy animals with horns cannot be shown except junior calves.

-No animal shall be brought to the Fair and placed on exhibit that is not intended to be shown except for a special exhibit.
-Special exhibits must be approved by the Fair Board/Manager at least one week prior to Fair.
+No animal shall be brought to the Fair and placed on an exhibit that is not intended to be shown except for a special exhibit.
+Special exhibits must be approved by the Fair Board/Manager at least one week before the Fair.

 CHECKING IN

-Entry tags will be generated from FairEntry and will be given to Superintendents prior to check-in at the Fair.
-It is recommended that entries for still life include a 3”x5” card with the Exhibitor’s name and club/chapter name.
-This card will be replaced by an entry tag at check-in.
-The FairEntry tag is two parts, and Exhibitor can tear off the lower portion of the entry tag and keep it for identification of the exhibit at the conclusion of the Fair.
+Entry tags will be generated from FairEntry and given to Superintendents before check-in at the Fair.
+Still-life entries are recommended to include a 3”x5” card with the Exhibitor’s name and club/chapter name.
+An entry tag at check-in will replace this card.
+The FairEntry tag has two parts, and the Exhibitor can tear off the lower portion of the entry tag and keep it for identification of the exhibit after the Fair.

-Only one entry may be made by an individual in any one lot, except where noted in each department.
-Where Lots are not given, the rule then applies to Classes- one entry per class.
+An individual may make only one entry in any one Lot except where noted in each department.
+Where Lots are not given, the rule applies to Classes—one entry per class.

 All Exhibitors showing animal projects must enter a fitting & showmanship class with their animal.
-Exhibitors are not required to enter confirmation or type classes except in the rabbit, cavy, cat, poultry, goat, and dog projects.
+Exhibitors must only enter confirmation or type classes in the rabbit, cavy, cat, poultry, goat, and dog projects.
 Exhibitors must fit and show their own animal.
 Exhibitors not caring for or arranging for proper care of their animals will be disqualified and asked to remove them.
 Each Exhibitor is responsible for fitting their own animal.
 A parent or junior leader must not do this for the Exhibitor.
 Holding an animal for grooming is permissible.

 ANY YOUTH ENTERING ANIMAL PROJECTS IN FFA AND 4-H IS INELIGIBLE TO ENTER THE SAME ANIMAL IN BOTH ORGANIZATIONS, i.e., A YOUTH MAY SHOW THE SAME SPECIES AND IN THE SAME CLASS, BUT THEY MUST HAVE SEPARATE AND DIFFERENT ANIMALS FOR 4-H AND FFA.

-At the Fair, the exhibits must be checked with the department Superintendent.
-Animal Superintendents must check the entries as they are brought in against those same entries as they are listed in FairEntry.
+The department Superintendent must check the exhibits at the Fair.
+Animal Superintendents must check the entries as they are brought in against those that are listed in FairEntry.

-• Stalls, pens, and cages will be assigned by the Department Superintendent.
+• The department Superintendent will assign stalls, pens, and cages.
 Failure to comply will result in the loss of ribbons and premiums.

-• For transportation logistics, animals arriving prior to Vet Check must remain in trailers in the parking lot until Vet Check.
+• For transportation logistics, animals arriving before Vet check must remain in trailers in the parking lot until the Vet check.

-• No horses or livestock will be allowed on the fairgrounds prior to Vet Check at the fairgrounds.
+• No horses or livestock will be allowed on the Fairgrounds before the Vet check at the Fairgrounds.

 Animals not properly fitted for showing will be rejected.
 Dairy animals with horns cannot be shown except junior calves.